openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 In the case of the core OpenShift installer, the user-facing proceedure is unchanged from a standard "IPI" installation, other than the configuration of 2 nodes instead of 3.
 Internally, the RedFish details for each node will need to make their way into the RHEL-HA configuration, but this is information already required for bare-metal hosts.

-In the case of the Assisted Installer, the user-facing proceedure follows the standard flow except for the configuration of 2 nodes instead of 3, and the collection of RedFish details for each node which are needed for the RHEL-HA configuration.
+In the case of the Assisted Installer, the user-facing proceedure follows the standard flow except for the configuration of 2 nodes instead of 3, and the collection of RedFish details (including passwords!) for each node which are needed for the RHEL-HA configuration.

 Everything else about cluster creation will be an opaque implementation detail not exposed to the user.